 Okay, Mischievous proliferous is not an official name for anything, but it’s the name given to honey bees by my husband.
-It can be loosely translated as “many troublemakers.”
-The problem he sees with honey bees in not the stinging or the intimidating fly-bys, but the prolific drops of feces that cover just about everything for six months of the year.
+It is loosely translated as “many troublemakers.”
+The problem he sees with honey bees in not the stinging or the intimidating flybys, but the prolific drops of feces that cover just about everything for six months of the year.

 The hardest hit objects of male affection, of course, are vehicles.
 The second is skylights.
 As I explained in an earlier post, he believes that bees are like birds.
 They don’t just drop a load whenever they please but seek shiny objects as targets—like a game.
 Shiny objects include newly washed cars, shimmering swimming pools, snow white lawn furniture, and freshly painted fences.